 Unlike standard lenses, however, the autofocus is limited.
 Subject detection and tracking is not possible, with autofocus limited to just the two smallest AF areas.
 Only One Shot AF is possible, so you have to set the focus before recording, and cannot use autofocus during recording.
-You can, however, adjust the focus during recording manually.
+You can, however, adjust the focus during recording manually, or One Shot AF (autofocus) is possible during shooting.